What to do in San Francisco? Everything. (Photo: robertharding / Alamy)

 Traveling along multiple tracks entrenched in main roadways, the cars offer easy on and off traveling through the various streets and steep hills.

 Take either the Powell/Hyde or Powell/Mason lines for the best “steep” views of the city and Alcatraz Island.
 Stop at the Cable Car Museum to see historic cable cars, including three antique models from the 1870s.
 Best part – admission is free.

 Visitor’s Tip: Layers, layers, layers.
 Dress warm; you’ll pick up quite a breeze on those San Francisco hills.

-Built in 1969, this San Francisco landmark’s pyramid shape is unique to the city’s skyline.
+Built in 1969, this San Francisco landmark’s pyramid shape is unique to the city’s skyline and a must-do on your San Francisco bucket list.
 At 853 feet tall, it is the tallest building in Northern California.
 Check out the “crown” of the building – a 212-foot aluminum spire that glows bright at night.

 Visitor’s Tip: The Transamerica Pyramid’s observation deck on the 27th floor was closed to visitors following 9/11.
 However, if you’re in town for a business conference, consider booking a meeting room on the 48th floor.

 Eclectic sights abound in this colorful neighborhood, once the epicenter of the Hippie movement in the 1960s and 70s.
 With shopping and art in full gear here, this is a neighborhood sure to indulge the senses.